gudzpoz/luajava/docs/proxy.md

 ### Illegal reflective access

-Java 8 brings default methods in interfaces.
+Java 8 brings about default methods in interfaces.
 However, the official reflection API is not adjusted accordingly, making it a real pain to reflectively call the default methods from a proxy.

 ::: tip
 If you are interested, there is an article on this: [Correct Reflective Access to Interface Default Methods in Java 8, 9, 10](https://blog.jooq.org/correct-reflective-access-to-interface-default-methods-in-java-8-9-10/).
 And you might want to check out the workarounds used by Spring: [DefaultMethodInvokingMethodInterceptor.java](https://github.com/spring-projects/spring-data-commons/blob/6a23723f07669e5d4031b3378b3af40e0d15eb82/src/main/java/org/springframework/data/projection/DefaultMethodInvokingMethodInterceptor.java).